Architectural clarity, without obligation

 -

-This book mirrors real supervisory challenges and provides practical clarity without abstraction.
+This book mirrors real supervisory breakdowns and provides practical clarity without abstraction.

 Best for: First-time supervisors, frontline leaders, HR teams